Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-remove-elements.md

   - javascript
 ---

-As we [created new elements in JavaScript](https://daily-dev-tips.com/posts/javascript-creating-a-new-element/) yesterday, I thought I'd be a good article for today to remove certain elements from the DOM.
+As we [created new elements in JavaScript](https://daily-dev-tips.com/posts/javascript-creating-a-new-element/) yesterday, I thought I'd be a good article for today to remove some aspects from the DOM.

-To remove elements we simply need to get them in JavaScript using any technique really.
+We simply need to get them in JavaScript using any technique to remove elements.

-Let's say we want to remove a div with the ID `custom_id`.
+We want to remove a div with the ID `custom_id`.

 ```js
 const elem = document.getElementById('custom_id');